The SAT may be a household name, but high school students should also familiarize themselves with the PSAT, or Preliminary Scholastic Aptitude Test.

 Plott emphasizes using official resources available on the College Board website or through the affiliated Khan Academy.
 She urges students to spend time identifying their weaknesses and sharpening them as they prepare for the PSAT and eventually the SAT.

 Experts also encourage students to pay close attention to pacing to ensure they are finishing practice tests on time; to find patterns in the questions they missed on practice tests; and to boost their knowledge gaps in those areas.

 While students register for the SAT through the College Board, the PSAT works differently.
 Students interested in taking the PSAT exams can do so directly through their high school and should check with counselors on registration details, which may vary by grade level.

 When Is the PSAT?

 Among the differences between the PSAT 8/9, PSAT 10 and PSAT/NMSQT are test dates.

-This school year, the PSAT 8/9 is open through March 26 of next year, with another session to follow April 13-30.
+This school year, the PSAT 8/9 is open through March 25, 2022, with another session to follow April 13-29.
 The exam is taken at school and testing dates may vary because individual schools choose when to administer the PSAT 8/9 and PSAT 10.
 The next round of PSAT 10 testing is scheduled for Feb.
-22 through March 26, 2021, and again April 13-30.
+21 through March 25, 2022, and again April 13-29.

-There are three options this fall for the 2020 PSAT/NMSQT.
+There are three options this fall for the 2021 PSAT/NMSQT.
 The primary test date is Oct.
-14, with alternatives on Oct.
-17 and Oct.
-29. Due to challenges in testing administration prompted by the coronavirus pandemic, the College Board has added a testing date of Jan.
-26, 2021.
+13, with alternatives on Oct.
+16 and Oct.
+26.

 Searching for a college?
 Get our complete rankings of Best Colleges.